dfinity/ic-js/packages/sns/README.md

 The neuron account is a subaccount of the governance canister.
 The subaccount is derived from the controller and an ascending index.
+The index is used in the memo of the transfer and when claiming the neuron.
+This is how the backend can identify which neuron is being claimed.

 | Method                 | Type                                                                          |
 | ---------------------- | ----------------------------------------------------------------------------- |